web-scheme/wsc/lib/README.md

 # Libraries

-Implementations for s-lang's built-in libraries.
+Implementations for WSC's built-in libraries.

 Each library is defined by a Meson subproject.
 The hypothetical library `(a b c)` would exist in the subdirectory `a/b/c/`,